-- 3.1 Parents are required by law to ensure that their son receives a suitable full-time education and that he attends School regularly. - 3.2 Parents must ensure that their son arrives at School promptly at the start of each day and in good time for morning registration, unless prevented from doing so by illness, other unavoidable cause or authorised absence. - 3.3 Parents should ensure that, if their son is absent from School for an unavoidable reason, such as illness, they contact the School by 8.30am on the day of absence.
+- 3.1 Parents are required by law to ensure that their child receives a suitable full-time education and attends school regularly. - 3.2 Parents must ensure that their son arrives at School promptly at the start of each day, and in good time for morning registration, unless prevented from doing so by illness, other unavoidable cause, or authorised absence.